nismod/microsimulation/README.md

 ./setup.py install
 ./setup.py test
 ```
-### Running static microsimulation
+### Running a static population microsimulation
 ```
 scripts/run_ssm.py config-file
 ```
 where config-file is a JSON file containing the model parameters and settings.
-Examples can be found in the config subduriectory of this package.
+Examples can be found in the config subdirectory of this package.
 ```json
 {
   "regions": ["E09000001"],